satansdeer/basic-react-course/lessons/intro.md

 ## P.S.

-As you can see – this course is WIP.
-I'm still working on some chapters and also on practical exercises for you to hone the newly acquired skills.

 Let's keep in touch so I could update you as soon as something new will be added to this course.

 Join the [slack channel](https://join.slack.com/t/frontendartisans/shared_invite/enQtMzM1MjM3ODYyMDY1LWUwYzM4ZDc5ZDU1MjY1ZWM2OWZmNWUzZmZlNGJhOGRiYzA1ZmFiZDBkZDg2YmI3MzMyNTcxODVhZjgzMjNiZjc), you can ask any questions regarding this course there.